xakiru/inViewport/README.md

 var defaultFull = false ;       // true, false
 ```

-or we can specify the direction and the parametre for testing the full element or just part of it:
+or we can specify the direction and the testing region [full|partial] of an element when you're using the function:
 ```javascript
 $('#selector').inViewport('vertical',false); 	//(['vertical'|'both'|'horizontal'],[false|true])
 ```